Our top choices among the best soccer cleats for defenders this year are:

 PUMA Ultra 1.2 is another speed cleat you can use on any defensive position.
 It has blade cleats underneath the heel and conical-like shape studs on the forefoot.

-Unlike the models of Adidas X Ghosted, the Ultra 1.2 has more volume and feels more padded.
+This new model has more volume and feels more padded than any other speed cleat.
 In fact, despite its weight being 5.6 oz only, it is not far behind in terms of lining than the most padded PUMA boot – PUMA FUTURE 6.1.

 PUMA Ultra 1.2 has a MATRYXEVO woven upper, which offers efficient support even during your fastest movements.
 It has a GripControl Pro coating so that you can control the ball better.
 And a super light Pebax SpeedUnit outsole, which offers optimal grip and fast acceleration.